What Are Diuretics?

-Diuretics, or water pills as they are commonly called are typically herbal based products designed to reduce water retention.
-This type of product falls into the weight loss category and can be used by anyone trying to get that ripped look as well as anyone trying to lose weight.
-For the competition bodybuilder, excess water retention on contest day can be devastating as it will promote a puffy, smooth look, for the guy or girl just wanting to look good on the beach, losing that excess bloat will do wonders and for the typical dieter, excess water weight is a common problem because things like to much sodium in your diet as well as certain OTC and srcipt medications can cause excessive water retention.
-For the typical mainstream dieter, losing a quick 5 lbs of water weight looks good on the scale and can be motivating, for the average bodybuilder who is already lean, losing that extra water will promote that ripped look so many of us try for.
+Diuretics, or water pills as they are commonly called are herbal based products designed to reduce water retention.
+This type of product falls into the fat loss category.
+They can be used by anyone trying to get that ripped look as well as anyone trying to lose fat.
+For the competition bodybuilder, excess water retention on contest day can be devastating.
+This is because it will promote a puffy, smooth look.

 An advantage of the leaves is that they are also high in potassium, so they help to compensate for potassium lost with increased urination.

 While some formulas will contain other ingredients, these are the primary herbs and vitamins used in natural diuretic products.
-It’s important to understand that a diuretic product usually comes as a formula, it’s the combination of ingredients that produces the desired results.
+It’s important to understand that a diuretic product usually comes as a formula.
+However, it’s the combination of ingredients that produces the desired results.

 - Reduce excess water retention

-Natural water pills come mainly as a tablet or capsule and usually as a formula but you can buy several of the individual herbs by themselves, in this case dandelion would be the main choice.
-Additionally, some water pill products will contain naturally occurring caffeine in the form of green tea or guarana, this is common in the fat loss category as caffeine acts as a thermogenic and is usually combined with almost everything.
-This is a product where following label directions is a must and that includes drinking a lot of water as, again, lack of water intake combined with a lot of water loss by the body will lead to cramps, something you definitely want to avoid, so timing and dosage directions will vary from product to product but as always, read and follow the label of the product you buy for best results.
+Natural water pills come mainly as a tablet or capsule.
+They are usually a formula but you can buy several of the individual herbs by themselves.
+In this case dandelion would be the main choice.
+Additionally, some water pill products will contain naturally occurring caffeine in the form of green tea or guarana.
+This is common in the fat loss category.
+Caffeine acts as a thermogenic and is usually combined with almost everything.
+This is a product where following label directions is a must and that includes drinking a lot of water.
+Again, lack of water intake combined with a lot of water loss by the body will lead to cramps.
+It goes without this is something you definitely want to avoid.
+Therefore, timing and dosage directions will vary from product to product.
+As always, read and follow the label of the product you buy for best results.